Tooronga Family Dentistry in Glen Iris

 Posted on 04.12.17

-The team at Tooronga Family Dentistry wishes you a Bright, Happy and Healthy Easter Holiday with your Family and Friends.
+The Tooronga Family Dentistry team wishes our Glen Iris community a bright, happy, and healthy Easter with your loved ones!

 Posted on 04.12.17

-Misaligned or impacted wisdom teeth which trap food and bacteria, can cause tooth decay, swelling, tenderness and bad breath.
-The solution to these problems is to have them removed.
+Misaligned or impacted wisdom teeth can result in tooth decay, swelling, tenderness, and bad breath.
+Extraction is often the safest solution for these issues.

 Posted on 04.10.17

-1. Young children and teenagers have the highest rate of dental trauma from sport activities.
+• Children and teens in Glen Iris have the highest rate of dental trauma from sports activities.

-2. The top sports activities that result in trauma are footy, basketball, cricket, cycling, and hockey.
+• The biggest culprits: footy, basketball, cricket, cycling, and hockey.

 • What is better Braces or Aligners